calebmil/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-provisioning-sites.md

 ![Subsite Creation options from the SharePoint Online admin UI](media/modern-experiences/subsite-creation-admin-setting.png)

-### Sites are not listed in the classic SharePoint Admin UI / Tenant API
+### Finding sites in the Modern SharePoint Admin UI / Tenant API

+The new SharePoint Admin UI that supports managing new "modern" site collections together with "classic" ones has been released to general availability.

+A list of "Modern" team sites can be accessed from the list of Active sites in the modern SharePoint admin UI by filtering by template and choosing Team site.
+This will show you all "modern" team sites created in your tenant including ones associated with Microsoft Teams.

-"Modern" team sites are not visible in the SharePoint admin UI.
-You can access the list of "modern" team sites from the Microsoft 365 groups admin user interface under Office 365 admin portal.
-SharePoint Online admin user interface only list "classic" SharePoint sites.
-This same limitation does not apply to the tenant API: you can use this API to enumerate "modern" team sites together with "classic" team sites.
+You can also access the list of "modern" team sites from the Microsoft 365 groups admin user interface under Office 365 admin portal.
+The tenant API can also be used to enumerate "modern" team sites together with "classic" team sites.
 To obtain a list of only "modern" team sites, you can also use the Groups endpoint from Microsoft Graph API.

-There is also an upcoming new SharePoint Admin UI, which supports managing the new "modern" site collections, together with the "classic" ones.

 ## See also